Apple's official MagSafe accessories on sale: iPhone 13 cases, Find My Wallet, more from $30

 - and even more…

-Continuing the Apple MagSafe Black Friday sale, Amazon is now offering the official MagSafe Battery Pack for $89.95 shipped.
+Continuing the Apple MagSafe Cyber Monday sale, Amazon is now offering the official MagSafe Battery Pack for $89.95 shipped.
 Normally fetching $99, you’re looking at only the second Amazon discount and an all-around rare offer on the recent addition to the accessory lineup.

 Serving as a perfect companion to your new iPhone 13 or existing iPhone 12, the Apple MagSafe Battery Pack arrives to dish out some extra power while on-the-go.
 It can refuel your handset at 5W speeds from the internal battery, though steps up offer the full 15W MagSafe charging speeds when plugging in a USB-C cable.
 It has a slick white plastic shell that will work with everything from Apple’s mini handsets all the way up to its Pro Max releases.
 Dive into our first impressions post for a closer look.

-Alongside all of the iPhone 13 cases, Amazon is also discounting Apple’s MagSafe Charger to $31.99.
-Also at Verizon for $29.99.
+Alongside all of the iPhone 13 cases, Amazon is also discounting Apple’s MagSafe Charger to $29.99.
 Down from $39, you’re looking at the best price from the retailer since September at $7 off the going rate.
 Delivering 15W of magnetic power support, Apple’s official Magsafe Charger arrives as a must-have accessory to pair with your iPhone 12 or iPhone 13.

 Amazon is now also offering the Apple MagSafe Duo Charger for $103.99, down from its usual $129 price tag.
 This is one of the best discounts at Amazon of the year and a notable chance to bring home the 2-in-1 charger.
 With both a 15W MagSafe pad and place to refuel your Apple Watch in Nightstand mode, this is a compelling charger for those in the Apple ecosystem.
 Get a closer look in our hands-on review.